f0000000x/Cloud-Computing/Deep-Learning-Kit-Installation/Shell-Script-Installation/Ubuntu-18.04/Readme.md

 source ~/.bashrc
 ```

-* Tensorflow, Keras, Theano (Virtual Python 3)
+* Tensorflow, Keras, Theano, Pytorch

 Enter the following command on your terminal

 ```
 python3
 ```
-then in the python env write
+then in the python command line type
 ```
 import tensorflow
 ```